 Board of Trustees Biographies

-Maria Ivette Torres, Treasurer, Atlantic County
+Maria Ivette Torres, Vice-Chairperson, Atlantic County

 Ms. Torres joined the board in 2003.
 She is a Trustee Ambassador with the NJ Council of County Colleges.
 Ms. Torres was recently elected Chairperson of the Higher Education Student Assistance Authority.
 Her community involvement includes service as First Vice President of the Hispanic Alliance of Atlantic County and Chairperson of the HAAC Education Committee.
-Ms. Torres recently retired as a Guidance Counselor at Oakcrest High School.
+Ms. Torres retired as a Guidance Counselor from Oakcrest High School.

 Dave Coskey, Cape May County